Sprinter05/ytdlp-handler/README.md

 # Installation
 ## Dependencies
 ### Windows 10/11
+#### Automatic Installation
+Download the setup.bat file from the [releases](https://github.com/Sprinter05/ytdlp-handler/releases/) page and run it.
+Open the ytdlp-handler folder and run start.cmd once the installation has completed.
+#### Manual Installation
 Download [FFMPEG](https://www.gyan.dev/ffmpeg/builds/) essentials and place the `ffmpeg` and `ffprobe` binaries (located inside the bin folder) within your PATH.
 Then download the [yt-dlp](https://github.com/yt-dlp/yt-dlp/#installation) .exe file (If you get any problems, it is recommended to try the x86 binary, but remember to rename it when using it) and also place it within your PATH (Unless you want to use `LEGACY` mode, in which case you will need the [youtube-dl](https://github.com/ytdl-org/youtube-dl/) binaries).
 ### Linux/BSD
 Install Python 3.7+ from your package manager.